solita/solita.github.com/_posts/2025-01-31-elasticsearch-as-read-database.md

 As can be seen from the results, Elasticsearch performed better in all of the tests.
 I am not surprised by this but the amount of the difference in search speed did surprise me a bit.
 Applying the architecture we have really has its benefits.
 You should also realize that when the architecture performs better it might translate into lower costs of hardware or cloud components.
 I think I can also see this in my project since the required cloud resources for each component are very small.

-Applying architecture with Elasticsearch as read only database does wonders for performance in some areas.
+Applying architecture with Elasticsearch as read database does wonders for performance in some areas.
 But it does have its drawbacks as well.
 The databases need to be kept in synchronization with each other.
 There is also the cost of development time and complexity of this type of architecture.

 Last, I would like to offer some use cases where we have found Elasticsearch to be worth it.
 Obviously if you need to search from large amounts of data, Elasticsearch is really good.
-One use case we stumbled into is real time dashboards.
+Another use case we have found it very useful is real time dashboards.
 It might be quite taxing for SQL database to offer this, and caching is a bit problematic if the data changes frequently.
 But Elasticsearch seems to be a very good solution for that.

 ## References